 What cream is best suited for making whipped ganache frosting?

-Fresh Cream – The fat content for this is between 25%-30% and is not suitable for whipping, Fresh cream is good for coffees, soups, creamy gravies, and also as a topping for fruit salads.
-Not suitable for this recipe.
+Fresh Cream – The fat content of this is between 25% and 30%, making it unsuitable for whipping.
+Fresh cream is suitable for coffee, soups, creamy gravies, and also as a topping for fruit salads.
+Not ideal for this recipe.

-Whipping Cream: The fat content for whipping cream is between 30%-35% and can be whipped into fluffy, airy, whipped cream which is perfect as a topping for waffles, pancakes, and dipping fruits like strawberries, etc. Another lovely pairing is with jam and scones for an English High Tea.
+Whipping Cream: The fat content of whipping cream is between 30% and 35%, allowing it to be whipped into fluffy, airy whipped cream that is perfect as a topping for waffles, pancakes, and for dipping fruits like strawberries.
+Another lovely pairing is with jam and scones for an English High Tea.
 As you have guessed by now, whipping cream is light and airy, and may not hold its shape for too long.
 Not suitable for this recipe.

 Double Cream: With a fat content of about 48%, double cream is the richest in terms of flavor and mouthfeel.
 Due to its fat content, it is easily overwhipped and turned into butter.
 It is versatile enough to add to many recipes, including desserts like Trifle, etc. Not used for this recipe.